Coeur d’Alene High School 2022-2023

-- Semester one - Four Scales due Oct, Nov, Dec (I will assign which scales)
+- Semester One - Chromatic, Four Major Scales due Sep, Oct, Nov (I will assign which scales)

-- Semester two - Four Scales due Feb, Mar, Apr (I will assign which scales)
+- Semester Two - Four Minor Scales due Feb, Mar, Apr (I will assign which scales)

 Each student in this ensemble will sign a form stating that they will adhere to the School District Policies regarding their behavior while traveling anywhere off school grounds as a representative of Cd'A HS.
 These policies will be enforced to their full extent.
 Each student in this ensemble is requested to pay the $25 transportation fee to the Activities Secretary.
-(2020-2021 We will have a bare minimum of travel this school year - please be flexible)
+(Students may be required to register through Register My Athlete for tracking purposes)